The Strangers poster

 The inciting incident occurs at 10 minutes when First knock at 4 AM.
 A young woman asks for "Tamara."
 The disruption of their fragile peace begins.
 The old world of relationship drama ends; survival begins..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to James leaves Kristen alone to get his friend Mike.
+This indicates the protagonist's commitment to James leaves Kristen alone to get his friend Mike.
 Kristen actively chooses to stay and lock herself in, entering the nightmare alone.
 The terror becomes real and unavoidable., moving from reaction to action.

 The Collapse moment at 63 minutes (73% through) represents the emotional nadir.
 Here, James accidentally shoots and kills his friend Mike, thinking he's an intruder.
 Whiff of death - an innocent dies, hope dies, James's guilt crushes him.
-Their darkest moment., shows the protagonist at their lowest point.
+Their darkest moment., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 79% of the runtime.
 Kristen asks "Why us?"
 Dollface answers: "Because you were home."
 The revelation that there is no reason, no escape, no meaning.
 They accept their fate., demonstrating the transformation achieved throughout the journey.